 Journal of Crystal Growth

 Li, Hongmin; Wang, Guo-Xiang; and Evans, Edward, "Three-dimensional Flow of Solution in an Industry-size Hydrothermal Autoclave Subjected to Non-uniform Heating Effects of a Baffle on Flow and Temperature Separation" (2004).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 425.